jlooper/global-social-good-hackathon/README.md

   - Internet of Things
   - Machine Learning Services
   - Virtual Machines
+- Use of open source software and other external resources is completely acceptable
+- **All code** and other resources must be created during the event; no existing work from the team can be used during the hack event.
+This includes your recent Imagine Cup project.
 - The project needs to serve social good or the betterment of others

 ### Presentations and judging

-At the end of the available hacking time, each team will have one or more representative deliver a five minute presentation on their team's project.
+At the end of the available hacking time, each team will have one or more representatives deliver a five minute presentation on their team's project.
 The goal of the presentation is to highlight what your team built, how the solution works, and what your team is most proud of.
 Your team is free to use slides or other presentation media, or to focus solely on the solution your team built.

 Presentation order will be determined by random selection.
 Teams will be informed of the presentation order at 15:50, 10 minutes before presentations begin.
 Once presentations begin at 16:00, all development must end.